lonkamikaze/lonkamikaze.github.io/_posts/2016-11-03-fsae-securing-sponsoring-for-your-team.md

 #### When to Loose a Sponsor

-Some sponsors are really great to work with, others are somewhat of a hazzle.
+Some sponsors are really great to work with, others are somewhat of a hassle.
 Our PCB sponsor, dating back to 2009 (AFAIK) was one of the latter.

 For 2012 we wanted to build a lot more electronics than in previous